You are now in the main content area

 Ted Rogers School Graduate Entrance Scholarship & Awards

-Thanks to a $15 million donation from Ted and Loretta Rogers, each year the Ted Rogers School of Management issues a total of 24 Graduate Entrance Scholarships and Awards worth up to $20,000 each.
+Thanks to a $15 million donation from Ted and Loretta Rogers, each year the Ted Rogers School of Management issues Graduate Entrance Scholarships and Awards to support the professional development of our Graduate students.

 Ted Rogers School Graduate Entrance Scholarship

 The criteria for a Ted Rogers Graduate Entrance Scholarship is based solely on demonstrated academic excellence.
 This scholarship is open to full-time and part-time domestic applicants and full-time international applicants.
-Please indicate your interest in being considered for this scholarship when applying to the program on your application form.
-Scholarships are worth up to $20,000 each for full-time and up to $5,000 each for part-time candidates.
+All applicants are considered for entrance funding at the point of application.
+Scholarships are worth up to $15,000 each for full-time and $5,000 each for part-time candidates.

 Ted Rogers School Graduate Entrance Award

-The criteria for a Ted Rogers Graduate Entrance Award include academic excellence, extracurricular/community involvement, and financial need.
-Successful applicants (domestic students only) to the program will receive an application from the administrator before the start of the studies.
+The criteria for a Ted Rogers Graduate Entrance Award include academic excellence, extracurricular involvement and financial need.
+Successful applicants (domestic students only) to the program considered for this award will receive an application from the program before or at the beginning of their studies.
+Awards are up to $15,000 for full-time students and up to $5,000 for part-time students.

 Graduate Scholarships and Awards